agustinmista/positron/README.md

 * Manually trigger the request and see the response.
 Useful for debugging custom notification handlers.

-* Automatically minimizes to the system tray.
+* Automatically minimizes itself to the system tray.

 * Automatically save your configuration after changes.